Reading now: Work platforms for municipal construction yards: efficient use in road and green space maintenance

 Where municipal construction yards really need work platforms

-Care and pruning of trees in the urban area
+Tree care and pruning in the city area

-Whether it's crown maintenance, deadwood removal, or clearance clearance – aerial work platforms enable precise work without risk to personnel or traffic.
-Unlike climbing applications, you can approach, cut, and immediately pull away again – particularly efficient for serial work on roadsides, parks, or schoolyards.
+Whether it's crown maintenance, deadwood removal, or clearance profiling – aerial work platforms enable precise work without risk to personnel or traffic.
+Unlike climbing operations, you can drive up directly to the target, cut, and immediately pull away again – particularly efficient for repetitive work along roadsides, in parks, or schoolyards.

 Maintenance and repair of street lighting

-Lamp heads, cable connections, and masts need to be checked and repaired regularly.
-Compact truck-mounted or trailer-mounted work platforms allow you to move quickly from location to location – without the need for external lifting equipment.
+Lamp posts, cable connections, and poles need to be regularly inspected and repaired.
+Compact truck-mounted or trailer-mounted aerial work platforms allow you to quickly move from location to location – without the need for external lifting equipment.

-Maintenance of bridges , signs and traffic technology
+Maintenance of bridges , signs and traffic engineering

-Many traffic signs or control systems are mounted in locations that are difficult to access.
-Articulated telescopic platforms enable precise positioning, even over obstacles.
-For narrow access routes – such as under bridges – compact dimensions and flexible support are essential.
+Many traffic signs and control systems are mounted in difficult-to-access locations.
+Articulated telescopic platforms enable precise positioning in these situations, even over obstacles.
+For narrow access points – e.g., under bridges – compact dimensions and flexible outriggers are essential.

-These work platforms are particularly well suited to municipal tasks
+These work platforms are particularly well suited for municipal tasks.

-Truck-mounted work platforms – ideal for changing locations
+Truck-mounted aerial work platforms – ideal for changing work locations

-With chassis weighing 3.5 or 7 tons, these platforms can be operated with a standard driver's license (Class B/BE).
-They offer working heights of up to approximately 64 meters and are particularly suitable for day or multi-day operations involving multiple stations.
+With chassis weighing 3.5 or 7 tons, these platforms can be moved with a standard driver's license (Class B/BE).
+They offer working heights of up to approximately 64 meters and are particularly suitable for day or multi-day assignments involving multiple locations.

-When work is required off-road – such as on forest trails, rainwater retention basins, or slopes – crawler platforms with long reach and low ground pressure are the first choice.
-They're also useful for cemeteries or parks where space is limited and the ground is sensitive.
+When work takes place off-road – for example, on forest paths, in stormwater retention basins, or on sloping terrain – tracked platforms with a long reach and low ground pressure are the first choice.
+They are also useful for cemeteries or parks where space is limited and the ground is sensitive.

-In addition to articulated boom lifts , there are also scissor lifts with crawler tracks .
-These are ideal when you need high load capacity in tight spaces , but still need off-road capability .
-The crawler track system is particularly effective where tires would sink or floor plates aren't possible .
+In addition to articulated telescopic boom lifts , there are also scissor lifts with crawler tracks .
+These are suitable if you need high lifting capacity in confined spaces but can't do without off-road capability .
+The crawler tracks really shine in situations where tires would sink in or where floor mats aren't feasible .

-Rental period: daily price, weekly price, long-term rental
+Rental period: Daily rate, weekly rate, long-term rental

-For rental periods of one week or more, many providers offer significantly lower daily rates compared to daily rentals.
-Especially for planned maintenance or maintenance surges in spring and fall, weekly or long-term rentals offer significant cost savings – while maintaining the same level of flexibility.
+For rental periods of one week or more, many providers offer significantly lower daily rates compared to day-to-day rentals.
+Especially for planned maintenance or servicing in spring and autumn, weekly or long-term rentals save considerable costs – while maintaining the same flexibility.

 Affordable access even in rural areas

-The SYSTEM LIFT partner network supplies virtually every location in Germany – often directly from the nearest location .
-This not only reduces delivery times but also ensures lower transport costs, especially for short rental periods or multiple locations.
+Through the SYSTEM LIFT partner network, almost every location in Germany is served – often directly from the nearest branch .
+This not only reduces delivery times but also ensures lower transport costs, especially for short rental periods or multiple changeover locations.

 Digital access control: exclusively at BIBERGER

-A real plus for municipal applications: digital access control for BIBERGER rental equipment .
+A real plus for municipal operations: digital access control for BIBERGER rental equipment .

 Instead of traditional key management, you use flexible access cards – ideal for teams with changing operators.

-You determine who has access and when , see the current location via GPS and keep track of all machine movements – without manual handovers or risks from lost keys.
+You determine who has access and when , see the current location via GPS and keep track of all machine movements – without manual handovers or risks due to lost keys.

-Municipal staff also require theoretical and practical training in accordance with DGUV Rule 100-500 – including written authorization.
+Municipal staff also require theoretical and practical instruction according to DGUV rule 100-500 – including written authorization.

-Landlords like BIBERGER also offer on-site training upon request – with instructions, operating instructions and everything else required by the DGUV.
+Landlords like BIBERGER also provide on-site training upon request – including instruction, proof of operation and everything required by the DGUV (German Social Accident Insurance).

 Who is responsible for instruction and operation?

-The same applies to municipal personnel: Aerial work platforms may only be operated by trained personnel with an operator's license.
-Many devices can be trained by the rental company directly upon delivery – including proof of operation.
+The same applies to municipal personnel: Work platforms may only be operated by trained individuals with an operator's license.
+Many devices can be trained directly upon delivery by the rental company – including proof of operation.

-What must be taken into account when operating in public traffic areas?
+What must be taken into account during operations in public traffic areas?

-Safety barriers, signage, and, if necessary, permit requirements—especially for work on the roadside.
-System partners like BIBERGER also provide mobile barrier technology or traffic management advice if needed.
+Safety measures, signage, and, where applicable, permit requirements – especially for work at the roadside.
+System partners like BIBERGER also provide mobile barriers or traffic management advice if needed.

-Whenever work is carried out at greater heights – for example on bridges, over water or on steep slopes – PPE against falls is mandatory.
+Whenever work is carried out at greater heights – e.g. on bridges, over water or on steep slopes – personal protective equipment against falls is mandatory.

-Buying or renting – which is more profitable for construction yards?
+Buying or renting – which is more worthwhile for construction yards?

-Many cities and municipalities rent work platforms on a project-by-project basis – for example, for maintenance campaigns, tree inspections or maintenance waves in spring and autumn.
+Many cities and municipalities rent work platforms on a project basis – for example for maintenance campaigns, tree inspections or maintenance waves in spring and autumn.

-The advantage: low fixed costs, modern technology, flexible availability.
+The advantages: low fixed costs, modern technology, flexible availability.

-When is it worth buying your own stage?
+When does it make sense to buy your own stage?

-If work is carried out regularly with a clearly defined purpose (e.g. tree teams or street lighting), a compact platform in-house can be economical - especially if staff are well utilized and deployment plans are clear.
+If work is carried out regularly with a clearly defined purpose (e.g. tree teams or street lighting), a compact platform in-house can be economical – especially with well-utilized staff and clear deployment plans.

-• Check the location and ground conditions: paved, unpaved, sensitive
+• Check the installation site and ground conditions: paved, unpaved, sensitive

-• Clarify accessibility: entry height, passage width, swivel range?
+• Clarify accessibility: entry height, passage width, turning radius?

-• Calculate required working height and lateral reach
+• Calculate the required working height and lateral reach

-• Choose electric or diesel drive depending on the application environment
+• Choose electric or diesel drive depending on the operating environment

-• Consider accessories: e.g. support plates, power in the basket, trailer for material
+• Consider accessories: e.g., support plates, power supply in the basket, trailer for materials.

-BIBERGER supports you with telephone advice, fast delivery and – if necessary – on-site inspection to recommend the right device.
+BIBERGER supports you with telephone advice, fast delivery and – if necessary – also with on-site inspection to recommend the right device.

-Conclusion – Achieve more with the right platform
+Conclusion – Achieve more with the right stage

-Whether it's a streetlight, a tree, or a bridge railing, municipal projects require flexibility, safety, and efficiency.
-Aerial work platforms offer exactly that – provided you choose the right model and have trained personnel.
-Rent or purchase only what your team really needs – and rely on a partner who understands your requirements.
+Whether it's a streetlamp, a tree, or a bridge railing: municipal operations demand flexibility, safety, and efficiency.
+Aerial work platforms offer you exactly that – provided you choose the right model and employ trained personnel.
+Rent or buy only what your team truly needs – and rely on a partner who understands your requirements.

 Rectangle_1 - BIBERGER